 Lewis Allan Reed, better known as Lou Reed, the iconic front man for the legendary New York City band the Velvet Underground, passed away this week at the age of 71.
 During his lifetime, Reed, through his music and lyrics, built a worldwide fan base of millions of people.
 He also served as inspiration for at least two generations of musicians.
-It was said (allegedly by Brian Eno, another rock icon and Reed collaborator) that “only 30,000 people bought the Velvet Underground’s début record, but they all started bands.”
+It was said (allegedly by Brian Eno, another rock icon and a Reed collaborator) that “only 30,000 people bought the Velvet Underground’s début record, but they all started bands.”

 And Reed’s influence went well beyond music.
 His straightforward, honest (sometimes too honest, bordering on what some critics and interviewers have called crass) style was loved and hated, but it was mostly revered.
 And when Reed died, he left behind not only hundreds of beloved songs but also a record of a life well lived (not to mention fully lived) and much to emulate.